 After five heroic years of assisting in the foundation of the new community and battling cancer, our beloved Sr. Theresa died on December 7, 2008.
 More information on her may be found in our newsletter, The Pelican, issue: winter 2009.

 Sister Scholastica Auguste was born in St. Lucia in the Carribean.
 She attended Northwestern College in Wichita Falls, TX, earning a degree in Environmental Science.
 After college she worked for some time in the US (Wisconsin, Minnesota and Chicago) and then returned to her native country.
 There she taught for 3 years, while her vocation was nourished by a local prayer group (Magnificat) to which her mother (Anna Auguste, R.I.P.) and several friends belonged.
 She first visited the community in August 2004 and joined a year later on the feast of the Assumption, August 15, 2005.
-Sr. Scholastica is the cellarer of the community, having the responsibility for all things practical: cooking, shopping, cleaning, bookkeeping, etc.
+Sr. Scholastica is the cellarer of the community, having the responsibility for all things practical: cooking, shopping, cleaning, bookkeeping and gardening.
+She also teaches a Monastic Author’s class to the novices.